moond0wner/tg_bot_dota_informer/README.md

     4. The bot will provide: Information about the participants, results, duration, and other statistics of the match.
 *   **Errors:** The bot will notify you if the match is not found or the ID is entered incorrectly.

+### 4. Language

+*   **Description:** Changes the language spoken by the bot.
+*   **Interaction:**
+    1. Click the "Language" button.
+    2. The bot will prompt you to choose the language Russian or English.
+    3. Select the suggested language and return to the main menu.

 ## Developers

 - [moond0wner](https://github.com/moond0wner)